Grant Stewart (rugby union)

-Grant Stewart (born 28 February 1995) is a Scotland international rugby union player who plays for Connacht.
-He previously played for Glasgow Warriors.
+Grant Stewart (born 28 February 1995) is a Scotland international rugby union player who plays for Glasgow Warriors.
+He previously played for Connacht and Ayrshire Bulls.
 His usual position is at the Hooker position.

 Rugby Union career

 Amateur career

 Stewart played rugby for Strathaven RFC before moving onto Dalziel and then Glasgow Hawks.

 Professional career

 Stewart has played for the Glasgow U20 side.

 Stewart was enrolled in the then BT Sport Scottish Rugby Academy as a Stage 3 player.
 Stage 3 players are aligned to a professional club and given regional support.
 The academy was later sponsored by Fosroc instead of BT Sport.

 Stewart made his debut for Glasgow Warriors in their opening match of the 2017-18 season - against Northampton Saints at Bridgehaugh Park, Stirling on 19 August 2017.
+His competitive debut was on 14 January 2018 against Leinster.
+He became Glasgow Warrior No. 295.

 It was announced on 20 December 2018 that Stewart had signed a professional contract with Glasgow Warriors and that he will graduate from the Scottish Rugby Academy on 1 January 2019.

 After 48 caps and 9 tries, Stewart left Glasgow Warriors in the summer of 2022.

 He was signed by Connacht on 3 August 2022.

+He played for the Ayrshire Bulls in the Super Series before being signed up by Glasgow Warriors again on 25 April 2024.